skip to main content

 Research Interests

-My research interests lie in nonlinear partial differential equations, applied analysis, and numerical analysis, with applications in physical, biological and materials sciences.
+My research interests lie in nonlinear partial differential equations and applied analysis, with applications in physical, biological and materials sciences.
 Specific areas include:

 Research Projects